QuickNS/aad-authorize-third-party/Readme.md

 We can use the `roles` claim in the token to authorize access to a particular API method.
 Roles are meant to be generic though, so it might not be enough to check this claim as we may be building a multi-tenant system in which we need to protect information from leaking.
 An additional check might be required to verify the requester ID has access to the resources retrieved by the API call.

-This is a standard practice in OAUTH flows in which that determination is done at the resource level: for instance, I can grab a token for an email service providing me with `Mailbox.Read` access, but the actual determination that I have access to my mailbox and not someone else's mailbox is done by the email service and not something that is included in the token itself.
+This is a standard practice in OAUTH flows in which that determination is done at the resource level: for instance, I can grab a token for an email service providing me with `Mailbox.Read` access, but the actual determination that I have access to my mailbox and not someone else's mailbox is done by the email service rather than something that is included in the token itself.

 ### Example: using requester ID as the resource identifier